binkley/kotlin-dice/README.md

 ## TODO

+* Raise exception when exploding from the die base (_eg_ "d6!1") as this will never complete
 * Support divisors of rolls, ie, a syntax for `2d6/2`
 * Support `floor`, `ceil`, etc., to round rolls down/up
 * Reroll should support options other than low rolls